1300 088 065

 Bonus: How To Request A Break Cost Quote

-If you want to break your fixed-term and know how much your bank will charge you, ask them to calculate the break fees for you.
+If you want to break your fixed term and know how much your bank will charge you, ask them to calculate the break fees for you.
 After this, they will usually give you a break-cost quote.
-Bear in mind that break cost quotes are usually valid for only 5 days from the day they are issued.
+Remember that break cost quotes are usually valid for only 5 days from the day they are issued.
 This means that you have to put in your request to break the fixed term before the end of those 5 days.

 So if you get a break cost quote on Monday, you have to put in your request by end of day Friday.